 Going to be abroad the UK when Extreme E starts?
 You'll need to use a VPN to access these live streams without being blocked.
 Simply sign-up to a VPN risk free with a 30-day money-back guarantee.

 Already a Sky subscriber?
-Sky Sports will also broadcast all five of the X Prix live, including this weekend's Island X Prix in Sardinia, Italy and the final round, the Jurassic X Prix in Dorset, England.
+Sky Sports will also broadcast all five of the X Prix live, including the Jurassic X Prix finale in Dorset, England.

 How to watch Extreme E in Australia